WHEN: 7 – 9 May 2021 / 3– 5 September 2021

 Here are our top tips:

-We’re pleased to see that the government has introduced emergency legislation banning evictions of private rented or social tenants during the coronavirus outbreak.
+The government has extended legislation banning evictions of private rented or social tenants until 23rd August.

 Here are our top tips: